Generated at: 2026-05-16 10:25:43

 Sales support refers to the practice of having team members assist sales representatives with non-core tasks, allowing the representatives to focus their resources on core sales activities such as negotiations and proposal development.
 Sales support can also encompass the use of systems like CRM, SFA, and MA tools to streamline customer management and sales operations.

-Implementing sales support not only helps sales representatives achieve better results, but also increases their "core time"—the time spent on high-priority sales activities—by offloading non-core tasks such as preparing quotes, scheduling appointments, handling complaints, and drafting reports to other staff members.
+Implementing sales support not only helps sales representatives achieve better results, but also increases their "core time"—the time spent on high-priority sales activities—by delegating non-core tasks such as preparing quotes, scheduling appointments, handling complaints, and writing reports to other staff members.

 In essence, the objective of sales support is to empower sales representatives to dedicate their efforts to high-impact activities like closing deals and participating in competitive bids.